sathish-t/nanopore-mod-course/materials/mod-bam-format.md

 ## Scenario 2: Soft modification calls with probabilities

-We dealt with a thresholded mod BAM file in the previous section.
-Here, we look at a non-thresholded format which is typically output by modification callers.
+We dealt with a 'binary' mod BAM file in the previous section.
+Here, we look at a common format with a probability of modification per base typically output by modification callers.
-We are required to store a probability of modification per base per read to a mod BAM file, so we need to store both a base coordinate and a number between 0 and 1 per coordinate.
+So, we need to store both a base coordinate and a number between 0 and 1 per coordinate.
 For base coordinates, we just use the 'skip' representation from the previous section.
 For probabilities, we convert them from a floating point number in the 0-1 range to an integer in the 0-255 range and store them using a second tag that begins with `ML:B:C`.